 This transfer case is fully automatic in the 4 HI mode.
-This transfer case divides engine torque almost evenly with 48 percent of engine torque to the front axle and 52 percent of engine torque to the rear axle.
-When speed differences are increased between the front and rear drive shafts, the transfer case can transmit up to 100 percent of available engine torque to the front or rear drive shafts.
+This transfer case divides engine torque almost evenly with 48 percent of engine torque to the front axle and 52

 When additional traction is required, the 4 LOW position can be used to lock the front and rear driveshafts together and force the front and rear wheels to rotate at the same speed.
-The 4 LOW position is intended for loose, slippery
+The 4 LOW position is intended for loose, slippery road surfaces only.
+Driving in the 4 LOW position on dry hard surfaced roads may cause increased tire wear and damage to driveline components.